Irene ʻĪʻī Brown Holloway

 Irene Īʻī Brown Holloway (September 30, 1869 – August 26, 1922) was a Hawaiian philanthropist.

 Early life

 Irene Haalou Kahalelaukoa-Kamamalu ʻĪʻī was born in Waipio, on Oahu, the daughter of John Papa ʻĪʻī and Maria Kamaunauikea Kapuahi I'i.
 Her father was advisor to King Kamehameha III, and later a judge.
-After her father's death in 1870, she was raised in the home of Reverend C. M. Hyde, an American missionary.
+After her father's death in 1870, she was raised in the home of Reverend Charles McEwen Hyde, an American missionary.
 She attended Kawaiaha'o Seminary and the Punahou School.

 Career

 Irene ʻĪʻī was a social hostess and philanthropist in Hawaii.
 She was one of the first women elected to the Hawaiian Board of Missions.
 She served on charity boards, was active in the Kawaiaha'o Church and the Daughters of Hawaii, and was a trustee of the Kawaiaha'o Seminary.
 She visited and brought gifts for the elderly residents of the Lunalilo Home.
 Her inheritance from her father's estate, including the proceeds of land sold to the United States government for the Pearl Harbor Naval Station, and her ex-husband's role as trustee of the estate, were matters of protracted legal attention.